myConsciousness/myConsciousness/README.md

 <!-- MY-BSKY_TIMELINE:START - Do not remove or modify this section -->
 ---

+> Shinya Kato 🤯 @shinyakato.dev 2023-05-08T06:42:36.864Z
+>
+> It's interesting to see it's called "Resident Evil" abroad 👀

+---

+> Paul Frazee (as seen on TV) @pfrazee.com 2023-05-08T06:30:29.603Z
+>
+> I was asked to share my pretentious paper so here it is, you have been warned it’s very pretentious and this is post edits https://github.com/pfrazee/infocivics

+---

 > Shinya Kato 🤯 @shinyakato.dev 2023-05-08T04:45:35.562Z
 >
 > We need more bars